watalabo/WiPiCap/README.md

 ![wipicap_example](wipicap_example.png)

 ## Known Issue
 Parsing speed is currently limited (80 packets/sec).
-We're willing to implement parallelization, but any suggestion for performance improvement is welcom.
+We're willing to implement parallelization, but any suggestion for performance improvement is welcome.

 ---